lukevinc/Perlutils/aaf/README.md

 Ask and find!
-Version 3.0 beta.
+Version 4.0

+Required modules:

+	IO::All
+	Cwd
+	File::Basename

+	just use cpan or cpanm IO:All Cwd File::Basename to install them

+About note:

 	2014 by Luke V. Franklin.

 	key:value - store the key 'key' with value 'value'